Orthodontics and TMJ Disorders

 krieborg.png krieborg_dotted.png

-In other people with weak jaw muscles, the back of the mandible grows excessively downward as far as the front of the mandible, making the face long without rotating backward.
-In these people both the front and back of the face become long.
+EXCESSIVE VERTICAL FACIAL GROWTH - In some people with weak jaw muscles, the back of the mandible grows as far downward as the front of the mandible, making the face long without the lower jawbone rotating backward.
+The gummy smiles and narrow nasal airway passages are still frequent problems in these people.

 Excessive vertical facial growth has always been a difficult problem for esthetic orthodontics, because the only tool they have had to limit it is high-pull headgear.
 However, even the highest pull headgear is still retractive in nature.
 It forces the upper jawbone partly backward into the area needed for nasal airway passage.
-In addition, by the time the second molars have erupted at 12 years, much of the vertical excess has already occurred, and reversing it would require maxillary impaction surgery to remove a wedge of bone from under the middle of the nose so the upper jawbone can be rotated upward into the space left by the wedge.
-TADs (temporary anchorage devices) are little lag screws that can be temporarily implanted in the jawbones to enable orthodontists to intrude supererupted teeth and thereby reverse some of the down and back rotation, but they require frequent cleaning to prevent infection.
+In addition, by the time the second molars have erupted at 12 years, much of the vertical excess has already occurred, and reversing it would require maxillary impaction surgery to remove a wedge of bone from under the middle of the nose so the upper jawbone can be rotated upward into the space left by the wedge, or intruding multiple teeth using springs or elastics attached to temporary anchorage devices (TADs) that have been temporarily implanted in bones around the face.

 3. DEEP OR STEEP OVERBITE